 Why does my dog stare at the wall?

 Most dogs stare at the wall as a behavioral fact.
 Noise from outside, seeking attention from its owner or any abnormal activity can be the reasons.
-Though medical issues are also responsible.
+However, medical issues are also responsible.
 These medical issues are dog dementia, seizure problems, depression, sadness etc.

-Why Does My Dog Stare At The Wall – Possible Reasons
+Why Does My Dog Stare At The Wall [Possible Reasons]

 Because they can’t see anything, the dog may be attempting to figure out what’s making the noise by remaining motionless and staring at the wall.

 The dog’s ears are a good predictor of whether he looks because of noise.
 The dog’s ear is significantly more movable than the human’s, allowing the dog to optimize their hearing ability.